Bedlington Terrier | Dog Breed Info: Pictures, Personality & Facts

 The Bedlington Terrier also needs to be socialized early.
 Exposing them to as many sights, smells, people, and animals as possible is important for their development.
 You will also want to provide them with a lot of chew toys and playtime.
 This breed can be destructive as a puppy, so you want to encourage them to gnaw their teeth on toys rather than your shoes.

 Before you can bring this snarling little beast home, you need to decide where you are going to adopt them.
-This, along with the costs, is what we will cover next.

 3 Little-Known Facts About the Bedlington Terrier